74587/flymd/README.en.md

 - **Millisecond-Level Startup & Rendering** - Instant loading, smooth writing, no lag
 - **Reading Position Memory** - Resume where you left off, never lose your place
 - **Outline / TOC Support** - Smart outline, quick navigation for long documents
+- **Customizable Context Menus** - Right-click menus support drag-and-drop sorting so your most-used actions stay on top

 ### 🚀 Advanced Features
 - **One-Click Publish to Typecho/WordPress/Halo** - Write and publish seamlessly to blog platforms
 - **AI Assistant Extension** - Writing assistance, polishing, and error correction
 - **Smart Todo Reminder Push** - Auto-detect TODOs, push via WeChat, SMS, Email, DingTalk, Feishu and more
 - **Flexible iframe Embedding** - Embed music, videos, maps, online documents and more
+- **Selection-Aware AI Actions** - Right-click quick actions like "Continue / Polish / Correct" can target only the selected text for precise editing

 > 💡 The AI Assistant extension installs silently in the background on first launch.
 If you uninstall it from the Extensions panel, FlyMD will never auto-install it again.